Rahulchandnani1/OnlineTask/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Instruction to interact with the app and component:
+1 For Input here We have passed props like
+    style  to update the style of input, the placeholder,
+    title,
+    showvalue as true (so that entered value will  be shown) minlength ,maxlength,
+    scenario as true to show the edit and disabled button type and required.

+ 2 Error message implemented to check input type text should not be greater than 12 and password should contain @.
+ 3 On click of edit user can edit the input and on click of disable user can't change the input
 ### `npm test`

 Launches the test runner in the interactive watch mode.\